BramBastiaanse/October-fest-vs-kingsday/README.md

 ### Required data

-The datasets that are used in this project can be downloaded [here]((http://insideairbnb.com/get-the-data.html).
+The datasets that are used in this project can be downloaded [here](http://insideairbnb.com/get-the-data.html).

-(Improve once we actually start on this thing)

-Explain to potential users how to run/replicate your workflow.
-Touch upon, if necessary, the required input data, which (secret) credentials are required (and how to obtain them), which software tools are needed to run the workflow (including links to the installation instructions), and how to run the workflow.
-Make use of subheaders where appropriate.

 ## More resources